janujcic/janujcic-personal-website/content/blog/the-value-of-studying-engineering.md

 ---
-authors = ["Jan Ujcic"]
+authors: ["Jan Ujcic"]
-categories = ["content"]
+categories: ["content"]
-description = "My thoughts on the value of studying engineering." tags = ["engineering", "studies", "meta-skills"] title = "The Value of Studying Engineering"
+description: "My thoughts on the value of studying engineering."
+tags: ["engineering", "studies", "meta-skills"]
+title: "The Value of Studying Engineering"
 ---

 I often reflect on how my engineering studies don't directly relate to the work I do now.
 Was it worth studying engineering even if I now work in IT?
 While engineering skills are transferable to to other fields, it raises a deeper question: